niketjha212/Databricks-14-days-AI-Challenge/PHASE 1: FOUNDATION (Days 1-4) /Day-3.md

 ---

-## 📚 Learning References & Acknowledgements:
+## 📚 References & Acknowledgements:
 This learning initiative is supported by the data community and learning resources from:

 - Databricks – https://www.databricks.com